Kookster310/kookster310.github.io/docs/posts/moving-from-discord-to-selfhosted-matrix.md

 As my buddy so eloquently put it after telling him: "LOL"

-To be honest, I'm quite surprised things have worked as well as they have.
+To be honest, I'm surprised things had worked as well as they had.

 The irony of moving over to self hosted solutions in the name of privacy, all the while using some cheap chinese networking dongle is not lost on me.
 The whole thing was really quite hilarious.

 Anyway I go and plug my reverse proxy into my network with an ethernet cable, move all my local DNS records over to the new internal IP, update a few configs, and we are back in business.
 Suddenly I'm getting 95 Mbps between the reverse proxy and the synapse server.
-Not the 1Gbps I thought the tiny little SBC could handle, but whatever.
+It's not the 1Gbps I thought the tiny little SBC would get, but whatever.
 Videos weren't buffering anymore and uploading them was much faster.
 I'll probably upgrade the reverse proxy to something with a gigabit NIC at some point, but I just don't care enough right now.

-One other issue worth mentioning is the reverse proxy was not using my networks Pihole for DNS resolution.
+One other thing worth mentioning is the reverse proxy was not using my networks Pihole for DNS resolution.
 It was using the router and was loading the public IP addresses for all my internal services, creating a hairpin NAT issue.
-Pointing the reverse proxy to the proper DNS server resolved that issue and increased speeds as well.
-All this testing had revealed some real issues in my network, and I'm glad they were uncovered.
+Pointing the reverse proxy to the proper DNS server resolved that bottleneck and increased speeds as well.
+All this testing had revealed some real problems in my network, and I'm glad they were uncovered.

 ### Getting people to use it
 This is ***by far*** the hardest part of the entire migration.
 You can have the best alternative in the world, but if people don't use it, then it doesn't matter.
 You're just a lonely nerd sitting in your self hosted chat room by yourself, or worst yet with an AI chatbot.
 Getting people to download [Element](https://element.io) to their desktops and/or mobile phones and actually getting them to open it up and use it instead of Discord was tough.